Did you know that the Arts and Crafts Exhibition Society which was founded in 1887 by William Morris and Walter Crane is still thriving today?...

 Made in about 1895, this brooch shows Lalique’s developing interest in stylized motifs from nature.
 Generally, he tended to distance himself from conventional precious stones.
 However, it was designed for Tiffany & Co. and perhaps as a result is realized in conventional diamonds.

-The diamonds may be conventional, but there are no stones that beat them when it comes to a good sparkle.
-I think that in comparison with the other pieces, this one is almost casual, and every-day thing to be worn to the office.
+The diamonds may be conventional but there are no stones that beat them when it comes to a good sparkle.
+I think that in comparison with the other pieces, this one is almost casual, an every-day thing to be worn to the office.

 Philippe Wolfers was one of the most prestigious of the Art Nouveau jewelers working in Belgium.
-Like for his Parisian contemporary René Lalique, the natural world was his great inspiration.
-The exotic orchids feature in the work of both, their fluid lines rendering themselves beautifully to Art Nouveau style.
+Similar to his Parisian contemporary René Lalique, the natural world was his great inspiration.
+Exotic orchids feature in the work of both, their fluid lines rendering themselves beautifully to Art Nouveau style.
 The technical achievement of enameling in plique-a-jour (backless) enamel on these gently rolling surfaces is impressive.